Tag Archives: faith

 I am Teresa of Jesus

 When we were in Avila a few years ago, Gwen and I went to the house where Teresa got started on her remarkable, influential ministry.
 For some reason we were the only pilgrims at the site and had a great museum all to ourselves.
 It seemed mysterious and important.
 Holy.
 On the stairs there was a mannequin of a little boy, replicating one of the moments of ecstasy that popped up in Teresa’s prayer.
-One day, as she was preparing to ascend the stairs leading to the upper rooms of the convent she met a beautiful child.
+One day, as she was preparing to ascend the stairs leading to the upper rooms of the convent, she met a beautiful child.
 He asked her “Who are you?”
 She replied, “I am Teresa of Jesus.
 And who are you?”
 To which the child responded, “I am Jesus of Teresa.”

-Biographers say that encounter with the Child Jesus, affected Teresa so deeply that whenever she set out to organize one of the eighteen (!) new houses she founded, she always brought a statue of the Lord as a child with her.
+Biographers say the encounter with the Child Jesus, affected Teresa so deeply that whenever she set out to organize one of the eighteen (!) new houses she founded, she always brought a statue of the Lord as a child with her.
 She did a lot of teaching on contemplative prayer and encouraged everyone to leave their hearts open to visions and mysterious connections with God.
 But she didn’t want people to seek them or to rely on them.

 Who are you?